 Just like all fishes, you should know how to handle this fish on the grill, so you do not end up with mashed up or shredded fish meat on your plate.
 So we will guide you on that process.

-There may be specific instructions to the recipe you are going for, but they all stick to one general rule: how to cook Rockfish properly on the grill.
+There may be specific instructions to the recipe you are going for, but they all stick to one general rule: how to cook a whole Rockfish properly on the grill.

 So stick around as we dive deep into these deep-sea dwellers to figure out how you can safely handle them and cook them on the grill for your next backyard party.

-How Long Do You Cook Fish On A Gas Grill?
+How Long To Grill Fish On A Gas Grill?

 It is one of the general rules of cooking fish.
-You can order any type of fish you want, but you should always follow them to cook and consume them safely.
+You can order any type of fish you want, but you should always follow how long to grill and consume them safely.

 Cooking fish on a gas grill should take around 8 to 10 minutes per inch.
-So if you have a 1-inch thick cut of fish, you should cook it for four minutes on each side.
+So if you have a 1-inch thick cut of fish, the time of how long to grill it should be 4 minutes each side.

 It will cook the fish through the middle.
 When you cook fish for this long, you get to remove all the toxic chemicals inside it and other microorganisms in the fish meat.